-The payment option isn’t mobile friendly
+The payment option isn’t mobile-friendly

+More customers than ever are shopping over mobile.
+Mobile commerce is now 30% of all e-commerce in the US!
 So if your landing page isn’t mobile responsive or your payment page doesn’t work on smartphones, you have a big problem.
 Run UX tests and customer surveys to rule this out.

 Concerns about data and security

+A lot of people are leery of entering their personal information, contact information, and credit cards into a website form – and with good reason.
+Your job is to make them feel safe when they do this.
 Gain trust with testimonials, especially with pictures of real people, and other trust signals like awards and certifications on the purchase page.
 Only ask for information that’s really necessary, and be clear about how their data will be used.

 Something happens IRL

+Sometimes people get distracted while they’re making a purchase.
+The phone rings or they can’t find their credit card, and they’re gone.
 This is why it’s a good idea to ask for an email address right away.
 Then, if they don’t finish the purchase, you can send a follow-up email.
 All they need to finish the purchase might be a little reminder.

 Losing customers, especially late in the funnel, is never fun.
 However, it’s all part of the game.
 The most important thing is to understand why they’re dropping out and how you can help them.
 After all, you already know they want your product!
 You just have to make sure they get it.